 Suzanne Vega was born in Santa Monica, California.
-At the age of 2 she moved to New York City when her mother married Puerto Rican writer Edgardo Vega Yunqué.
-She wrote poetry and songs in her youth, and cites Lou Reed, Bob Dylan, and Leonard Cohen as key influences.
-At college she majored in English Literature, and she also performed in Greenwich Village.
+At the age of two, she moved to New York City when her mother married Puerto Rican writer Edgardo Vega Yunqué.
+She wrote poetry and songs in her youth and cites Lou Reed, Bob Dylan, and Leonard Cohen as key influences.
+At college, Vega majored in English Literature and performed in the Greenwich Village folk scene.

-She built a local following, but a record deal was difficult – an acoustic singer-songwriter didn’t seem like a strong commercial prospect in the mid-1980s.
-After rejecting her twice, A&M eventually signed her – they expected her debut album, 1985’s Suzanne Vega, to sell 30,000 copies.
-Instead it sold a million copies, while 1987’s Solitude Standing was even more successful and contained Vega’s signature hit ‘Luka’.
-Solitude Standing also contains ‘Tom’s Diner’, an a capella track that earned Vega the title “Mother of the MP3”; German scientists used her pure voice to perfect MP3 technology.
+Vega built a local following, but a record deal was difficult – an acoustic singer-songwriter didn’t seem like a strong commercial prospect in the mid-1980s.
+After rejecting her twice, A&M eventually signed her.
+They expected her debut album, 1985’s Suzanne Vega, to sell 30,000 copies.
+Instead, it sold a million copies, while 1987’s Solitude Standing was even more successful and contained Vega’s signature hit ‘Luka’.
+Solitude Standing also contains ‘Tom’s Diner’, an a capella track that earned Vega the title “Mother of the MP3”; German scientists used her pure voice as a sample to perfect MP3 technology.

-I used to think that Vega was a one-hit wonder, as ‘Luka’ was the only Vega song I ever heard on the radio, but she has an enjoyable and consistent catalogue.
-She can be a little stylistically limited – her wistful voice is best suited to gentle material.
-She usually plays folk-rock centred on her accomplished acoustic guitar playing, although her collaborations with Mitchell Froom in the 1990s on 99.9F° and Nine Objects of Desire successfully expanded her sonic palette.
+I used to view Vega as a one-hit wonder, as ‘Luka’ was the only Vega song I heard on the radio, but she has an enjoyable and consistent catalogue.
+She is stylistically limited – her wistful voice is best suited to gentle material.
+Vega usually plays folk-rock centred on her accomplished acoustic guitar playing, although her collaborations with Mitchell Froom in the 1990s successfully expanded her sonic palette.

-I haven’t covered them, but Vega has also made four albums of acoustic reworkings of her songs, titled Close-Up.
+I haven’t covered them on this page, but Vega has also made four albums of acoustic reworkings of her songs, titled Close-Up.
 They’re thematically grouped – the four volumes are titled Love Songs, People & Places, States of Being, and Songs of Family.
 Songs of Family contains three previously unreleased songs – ‘Brother Mine’ and ‘The Silver Lady’ are among her earliest compositions.